-Chances are good that at least once a year—in January, perhaps?—you vow to commit to an exercise program.
-If you’ve had some trouble with the follow-through, you’re certainly in good company.
-Yet there are so many compelling reasons to make the commitment again and stick with it.
+At least once a year, you probably vow to commit to an exercise program.
+If you’ve had some trouble with the follow-through, though, you’re certainly in good company.
+But there are so many reasons to make the commitment again and stick with it.

 So start today, and use these tips to help you make exercise part of your routine.

-In fitness parlance, a SMART goal is one that is Specific, Measurable, and Attainable, and it's one that you can Reward yourself for meeting as long as you meet it within a certain Time.
-Meeting goals is satisfying, and fitness experts say it helps build momentum.
-Just pay close attention to the "attainable" part of this equation because an unrealistic goal only sets you up to fail.
-Instead of challenging yourself to exercise daily for 30 minutes when on some days you can’t even get in 15, look at your schedule, and find two days that you can realistically boost your workout time to 30 minutes.
-It all adds up to get you toward your goal of 150 for the week.
+An unrealistic goal only sets you up to fail.
+Instead of challenging yourself to exercise daily for 30 minutes every day of the week when on some days you can’t even get in 15, look at your schedule and find two days where you can realistically boost your workout time to 30 minutes.
+It all adds up to get you toward your goal of 150 minutes for the week.